religion

 The faith of a scientist

 Scientific thinking and religion go hand in hand, and help refine and give purpose to each other.
 Descartes’ approach wasn’t as good as Newton’s.
 Descartes relied on the soundness of his own reasoning.
 “The erroneous conception that revelation ended with the apostles promotes the misconception among sectarian religions that the Gospel is complete and that with a liberal admixture of human wisdom, all will be crystal clear.”
 God places messages in everything.
+We study the scriptures, but we also study each scientific field looking for the truth He offers us there.

 Read more